Overview of figure generation using the Illustration Editor

 Background

 In the Cytobank platform, we have two types of plots available: Event-level plots and Summary plots.
 In this article, we mostly cover the Event-level plots that include Dot plots, Histograms, and Contour plots.
-Heatmap is mentioned briefly here and in more detail in this article How to create and configure a Heatmap

-To view the details of plot settings for Summary plots, please check out Overview of statistical plots generation using the Illustration Editor.
+To view the details of plot settings for Summary plots, please check out the Overview of statistical plots generation using the Illustration Editor.

 Cytobank Illustration Editor Video